Statue becomes lightning rod for Australian nationalists

 Citizenship ceremonies are the final step in the process of becoming a naturalized Australian citizen -- and typically see participants make a formal public pledge to uphold the values of Australia.

-"I think it's an over-reaction," said Professor Dobson of the government.
+"I think it's an over-reaction," said Professor Dodson of the government.

 "They are backing themselves into a corner because they're not even prepared to have a debate about it.
 What is the government afraid of?
 Obviously the two councils concerned have had a discussion and have come to a conclusion."